 Where to Stay

-Enjoy superb cuisine in the lovely restaurant of La Padelle Chez Lili.
+Enjoy superb cuisine in the lovely restaurants of Cafe du Musee or La Padelle Chez Lili.

 Trendy Isoraka has a nice old museum, crafts shops, the fabulous BioAroma, for essentials oils and natural beauty products, and some of our favourite small hotels.
 These include the delightful Pavillon de l’Emyrne is an elegantly-furnished, traditional Malagasy home with exceptional amenities and services.

 Near the Presidential Palace, ministries and banks coexist with top-end jewellers and Tana’s landmark Hotel Colbert, with its refurbished patisserie reminiscent of 1950s Paris.
 Around the corner, at the top of a steep cobbled street, La Varangue is a delightful small hotel with a refreshing garden and renowned restaurant.
 Two streets away, the Hotel du Louvre was the BBC’s choice in Tana for many years.
 There is a brasserie in the central courtyard and some rooms look over Lac Anosy and the flower market.